ufs-community/ufs-srweather-app/docs/UsersGuide/source/Reference/Glossary.rst

       `Spack <https://spack.readthedocs.io/en/latest/>`__ is a package management tool designed to support multiple versions and configurations of software on a wide variety of platforms and environments.
 It was designed for large supercomputing centers, where many users and application teams share common installations of software on clusters with exotic architectures.

    spack-stack
-      The `spack-stack <https://github.com/NOAA-EMC/spack-stack>`__ is a collaborative effort between the NOAA Environmental Modeling Center (EMC), the UCAR Joint Center for Satellite Data Assimilation (JCSDA), and the Earth Prediction Innovation Center (EPIC). *spack-stack* is a repository that provides a :term:`Spack`-based method for building the software stack required for numerical weather prediction (NWP) tools such as the `Unified Forecast System (UFS) <https://ufscommunity.org/>`__ and the `Joint Effort for Data assimilation Integration (JEDI) <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/>`__ framework. *spack-stack* uses the Spack package manager along with custom Spack configuration files and Python scripts to simplify installation of the libraries required to run various applications.
+      The `spack-stack <https://github.com/JCSDA/spack-stack>`__ is a collaborative effort between the NOAA Environmental Modeling Center (EMC), the UCAR Joint Center for Satellite Data Assimilation (JCSDA), and the Earth Prediction Innovation Center (EPIC). *spack-stack* is a repository that provides a :term:`Spack`-based method for building the software stack required for numerical weather prediction (NWP) tools such as the `Unified Forecast System (UFS) <https://ufscommunity.org/>`__ and the `Joint Effort for Data assimilation Integration (JEDI) <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/>`__ framework. *spack-stack* uses the Spack package manager along with custom Spack configuration files and Python scripts to simplify installation of the libraries required to run various applications.
 The *spack-stack* can be installed on a range of platforms and comes pre-configured for many systems.
 Users can install the necessary packages for a particular application and later add the missing packages for another application without having to rebuild the entire stack.
+To get started, check out the documentation :doc:`here <spack-stack:index>`.

    tracer
       According to the American Meteorological Society (AMS) `definition <https://glossary.ametsoc.org/wiki/Tracer>`__, a tracer is "Any substance in the atmosphere that can be used to track the history [i.e., movement] of an air mass."
 Tracers are carried around by the motion of the atmosphere (i.e., by :term:`advection`).
 These substances are usually gases (e.g., water vapor, CO2), but they can also be non-gaseous (e.g., rain drops in microphysics parameterizations).
 In weather models, temperature (or potential temperature), absolute humidity, and radioactivity are also usually treated as tracers.
 According to AMS, "The main requirement for a tracer is that its lifetime be substantially longer than the transport process under study."